 (e) the defect arises as a result of the Supplier following any drawing, design or specification supplied by the Customer; or

 (f) the Customer alters or repairs such Goods without the written consent of the Supplier; or

 (g) the defect arises as a result of fair wear and tear, wilful damage, negligence, or abnormal storage or working conditions.

-5.4 For claims of shortages or damages on delivery, the Customer must notify the Supplier no later than 5 Business Days from the date of delivery, failure to do so will result in the claim being unaccepted.
+5.4 For claims of shortages or damages on delivery (at the Delivery Location), the Customer must notify the Supplier no later than 3 Business Days from the date of delivery, failure to do so will result in the claim being unaccepted.
 Claims will also be unaccepted where the Customer signs the Supplier’s delivery note paperwork as unchecked.
 Any damages or shortages of Goods shall be deemed to have occurred after the delivery unless the Customer proves otherwise.

 5.5 Except as provided in this clause 5, the Supplier shall have no liability to the Customer in respect of the Goods' failure to comply with the guarantee set out in clause 5.1.